 What does it mean when it's "monsoon"?

 The monsoon months, November to January are the blustery months, the time of year when wind and weather is rather heavy and the atmosphere is pretty unstable.
 On some days, the ferry may be suspended, or even cancelled, to ensure passenger safety.
 If and when your ferry is cancelled, you can request to depart at a later date, or get a refund.
-Do, however, note that in most cancellation/refund cases, an administration fee will be charged.
+Do, however, note that in all cancellation/refund cases, an administration fee will be charged.